mammar11/Loan-Eligibilty/README.md

 # Loan Eligibility

-the above project is about weather the the loan should be given to the person or not
+The above project is about weather the the loan should be given to the person or not.